 Voltage and current are RMS values, the watts displayed are active power.
+The measurement is made with six, twenty four bit analog to digital converters.

-2. Press one of the three buttons below the display and the display will change to:
+Press one of the three buttons below the display and the display will change to: